 - Wearing a medical or non-medical grade disposable or cloth face covering that covers the mouth and nose

 - Both individuals are wearing the face covering for the entire duration of the contact time period

 - Face shields (when worn alone) and neck gaiters do not eliminate an individual from being considered a close contact

 Do students have to wear face coverings while on the bus?

-Will students be required to social distance while on the bus?
+Are students required to social distance while on the bus?